acdh-oeaw/VELD_example_repos/README.md

 - grow gradually in complexity

-  With each increasing example number, the complexity of functionality increases too.
-Te repos simulate a data processing task, where data is first load, then converted, validated, and ultimately loaded into database.
+  With each increasing example number, the complexity of VELD functionality increases too.

 ### VELD objects